 This course involves an extensive examination of the interface between psychology and the legal and criminal justice systems.
 By taking this course, students will develop an understanding of the roles forensic psychologists perform and the tensions they experience by participating in the legal system.
-By examining relevant criminal cases we will examine listed as PSYC 341.
+By examining relevant criminal cases we will examine topics including psychologists' contributions to understanding theories of crime, eyewitness testimony and memory, criminal profiling, repressed and recovered memories, lie detection, competency testing, the insanity defense and the death penalty, pre-trial publicity, false confessions, and jury selection, among others.
+The course will include lecture, discussion, video, and guest speakers, as well as trips to local legal and criminal justice venues.
+Cross-listed as PSYC 341.